 This Agreement

-This document sets forth my rights and responsibilities regarding intellectual property that I create through my participation in <Course Title>, under the direction of <faculty name>, <Department>, at Michigan State University with a project for <Sponsor Company Name>, (hereafter “COMPANY”) with offices located at <Company Address>, titled “<project title>” (hereafter “PROJECT”).
+This document sets forth my rights and responsibilities regarding intellectual property that may be created through my participation in CMSE495 “Experiential Learning in Data Science,” under the direction of Dr. Dirk Colbry, Michigan State University, at Michigan State University with a project for Neogen Corporation (hereafter “COMPANY”) with offices located at 620 Lesher Pl, Lansing, Michigan 48912, titled “<project title>” (hereafter “PROJECT”).
 I understand this document is an assignment of intellectual property rights and is a binding legal agreement between COMPANY and myself, <student name> (hereafter “STUDENT”), with a home address at <student home address>.
 STUDENT understands they have the right to seek independent legal advice at their own expense prior to signing this agreement.

 Background

-While Michigan State University students generally are assigned any rights owned by Michigan State University in their classroom inventions, in some circumstances, projects involve special collaboration with companies for the benefit of providing STUDENT with a real world experience.
+While Michigan State University students generally are assigned any rights owned by Michigan State University in their classroom inventions, in some circumstances, projects involve special collaboration with companies for the benefit of providing STUDENT with a real-world experience.
 In these circumstances, COMPANY may require students to assign their rights in inventions resulting from these projects in which students elect to participate.
 Students are not obligated to participate in projects or activities that require the assignment of the student’s intellectual property rights to COMPANY or another entity.

-However, as a condition for STUDENT’s participation in PROJECT involving the project provided by COMPANY, COMPANY requires STUDENT to assign his or her rights in intellectual property created in the course of STUDENT’s work on PROJECT, as further described below.
+However, as a condition for STUDENT’s participation in PROJECT involving COMPANY, COMPANY requires STUDENT to assign his or her rights in any intellectual property created in the course of STUDENT’s work on PROJECT, as further described below.

 Assignment of Intellectual Property Rights

-STUDENT understands that they have contributed, or may be contributing, to the development of PROJECT, including the creation of and making of works of authorship, code, inventions, creations, materials, papers, and/or discoveries made (conceived or first reduced to practice) in the course of STUDENT’s work on PROJECT (hereafter “INVENTIONS”).
+STUDENT understands that they have contributed, or may be contributing, to the development of PROJECT, including the creation of and making of works of authorship, applications, code, inventions, creations, materials, papers, and/or discoveries made (conceived or first reduced to practice), and any and all other intellectual property, in the course of STUDENT’s work on PROJECT (hereafter “INVENTIONS”).
 STUDENT agrees as a condition of participating in PROJECT, and in consideration for the benefits obtained by working on PROJECT, to assign, and STUDENT hereby assigns, to COMPANY all rights, title, and interest in any and all INVENTIONS.

 STUDENT acknowledges that by assigning rights in any and all INVENTIONS to COMPANY, COMPANY will be the sole owner of INVENTIONS and will manage the rights in INVENTIONS and be solely responsible for deciding what form of protection, if any, to pursue and the form and extent of commercialization of INVENTIONS, if any.